alvarezrrj/alirey/README.md

 # Alirey

-A booking management system.
-This doc describes what each section does.
+A Laravel booking management system.
+This doc attempts to describe what each section does and how it works.

 ## TO DO

-Create a policy to only allow users to see, pay and cancel their own bookings
+Create users table in admin panel

 Send email reminder 20' before booking

 bookings.failure (view)
 - Create the view

-user.bookings.create
-- Let user know if they have a pending payment and tell them they have to either pay or cancel the booking to create a new one

 user.bookings.checkout
-- Display 'cancel' button:
-    + open modal explaining they'll loose the slot and have to start again: on confirmation, delete booking and redirect to dashboard
 - Display countdown indicating time left to pay

-UserBookingController::store()
-- Schedule booking deletion

 Error reporting form

-Create middleware to keep admin from accessing /user/* routes

 Send confirmation emails when booking is confirmed (from MP's IPN)